The heroes of this story are the citizens of Howe, Indiana, who knew Crissy as a human being, not as a sideshow curiosity.

 By now, this skunk had become used the dozens of visitors that came by every week to see Crissy.
 His indifference to the attention made him almost as famous as her, and his name “Old Rover” had made the rounds in the regional circles.
 After a quick glance at the small crowd, the old skunk turned its head and tucked it against Crissy’s round shoulder.The motorists peered into her shack.
 The woman lived in almost primeval squalor, hardly any different then the dozens of animals, chiefly skunks, she kept as “pets”.
 She called them pets, but this wasn’t exactly the case.

-After only five or ten minutes outside her shack, the visitors’ eyes watered with the cloud of stink.
-Their hands soon politely drifted to cover their noses and mouths, right about the time Crissy would start a bizarre, clumsy dance.
+After only five or ten minutes outside her shack, the visitors’ eyes watered with this noxious cloud.
+Their hands politely drifted to cover their noses and mouths, right about the time Crissy would start a bizarre, clumsy dance.
 She’d hum a tuneless song, turn and wiggle her fingers and kick her clodhopper shoes a few inches off the ground.
 Visitors would back away either consciously or unconsciously, and the polite covering of the noses and mouths would cease.
 Now they clamped them down.